Reign Over Me (2007)

 [Charlie kisses Ginger Timplemen, his mother-in-law, on her cheek and walks away]

 Charlie Fineman: [picking up a vinyl record] Ahh Graham Nash - Songs For Beginners.
 Just... just the album cover alone, look at that face, he knows he made a great record.

 Mr. Fallon: Your honor...

 Judge Raines: [interrupts] Shut up!

 Judge Raines: I'm serious.
 I want you to shut up Mr. Fallon.
 This is not going well for you, you hear me?
 Shut up.

 Mr. Fallon: Yes... shut up.

-Alan Johnson: Hannah, Charlie is a superhero from outer space that stuffs the front of his tights with a sock.
+Alan Johnson: Anna, Charlie is a superhero from outer space and he stuffs the front of his tights with a sock.

 Dental Hygienist: [in fake accent] You are very nice.

 Charlie Fineman: [Charlie, Alan and Nigel are all eating at a diner.
 Charlie is well aware of what Nigel really is; a therapist.
 He continues to ask questions toward Nigel] I noticed in the record store, you were holding up a Bob Seger album.
 You a Seger man, Nigel?